SuperOfficeDocs/superoffice-docs/docs/database/tables/messagehandler.md

 ---
-uid: table-messagehandler
+uid: table-MessageHandler
-title: messagehandler table
+title: MessageHandler table
 description: Presence and heartbeat of a message handler, should be updated once a minute.
 Older records are stale so.generated: true
 keywords:
   - "database"
   - "MessageHandler"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# messagehandler Table (241)
+# MessageHandler Table (241)

 ## Fields